ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Responding to possible blocking {#blocking-policy-response}

-In some cirsumstances a client may have a piece of data that they have attempted to share (via SCT Feedback or STH Pollination), but have been unable to do so: with every attempt they recieve an error.
+In some circumstances a client may have a piece of data that they have attempted to share (via SCT Feedback or STH Pollination), but have been unable to do so: with every attempt they receive an error.
 These situations are:

-1. The client has an SCT and a certificate, and attempts to retrieve an inclusion proof -- but recieves an error on every attempt.
+1. The client has an SCT and a certificate, and attempts to retrieve an inclusion proof -- but receives an error on every attempt.
-2. The client has an STH, and attempts to resolve it to a newer STH via a consistency proof -- but recieves an error on every attempt.
+2. The client has an STH, and attempts to resolve it to a newer STH via a consistency proof -- but receives an error on every attempt.
-3. The client has attempted to share an SCT and constructed certificate via SCT Feedback -- but recieves an error on every attempt.
+3. The client has attempted to share an SCT and constructed certificate via SCT Feedback -- but receives an error on every attempt.
-4. The client has attempted to share an STH via STH Pollination -- but recieves an error on every attempt.
+4. The client has attempted to share an STH via STH Pollination -- but receives an error on every attempt.
-5. The client has attempted to share a specific piece of data with a Trusted Auditor -- but recieves an error on every attempt.
+5. The client has attempted to share a specific piece of data with a Trusted Auditor -- but receives an error on every attempt.

 In the case of 1 or 2, it is conceivable that the reason for the errors is that the log acted improperly, either through malicious